Time formatting and storage bugs: Microsoft

-In Microsoft Windows 7, Windows Server 2003, Windows Server 2008 and Windows Vista, TCP connection start information was stored in hundredths of a second, using a 32-bit unsigned integer, causing an overflow and TCP connections to fail after 497 days.
+In Microsoft Windows 7, Windows Server 2003, Windows Server 2008, and Windows Vista, TCP connection start information was stored in hundredths of a second, using a 32-bit unsigned integer, which caused TCP connections to fail after 497 days.

-Microsoft Windows 95 and Windows 98 had a problem with 2^32 millisecond rollover in a virtual device driver (VTDAPI.VXD), which caused systems to hang after 49.7 days.
+Windows 95 and Windows 98 had a problem with rollovers in a virtual device driver, VTDAPI.VXD, which used unsigned 32-bit integers to measure system runtime in milliseconds; this value would overflow after 49.7 days, causing systems to freeze.

+Until version 6.0, Microsoft's .NET platform had a bug that caused threadpool hill-climbing to fail periodically after 49.7 days due to an overflow while handling milliseconds since startup.

 Boeing

-The Boeing 787 aircraft has had at least two software issues related to time storage.
-In 2015, an error was reported where time was stored in hundredths of a second, using a signed 32-bit integer, and the systems would crash after 248 days.
+Boeing 787 aircraft have had at least two software issues related to time storage.
+In 2015, an error was reported where system uptime was stored in hundredths of a second, using a signed 32-bit integer; this value would overflow after 248 days, after which the onboard generator control systems would crash, causing aircraft to lose power.

-In 2020, the FAA issued an airworthiness directive for a problem where, if the aircraft is not powered down completely before reaching 51 days of uptime, systems will begin to display misleading data.
+In 2020, the Federal Aviation Administration issued an airworthiness directive requiring 787 operators to power their aircraft down completely before reaching 51 days of uptime, since otherwise systems will begin to display misleading data.